kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/npm@ib_FHinhrw8VuSet-xMF7.md

 # npm

-npm (Node Package Manager) is the main tool for managing code packages in Node.js.
-It helps developers find, share, and use JavaScript code easily.
-Think of it as a big library where you can get tools and code bits for your projects. npm uses a file called `package.json` to keep track of what your project needs, making it easy to build your project anywhere.
-Even with other tools like Yarn, npm is still the most popular choice for JavaScript developers.
+npm (Node Package Manager) is the primary JavaScript package manager for finding, sharing, and managing code dependencies.
+Uses package.json to track project requirements and enables consistent builds across environments.
+Remains the most popular choice despite alternatives like Yarn and pnpm.

 Visit the following resources to learn more: